 On August 14, 2019, the U.S. Department of Homeland Security (DHS) published a final rule governing the public charge grounds of inadmissibility, found at section 212(a)(4) of the Immigration and Nationality Act (INA).
 Unless litigation halts implementation of the rule, it will go into effect after 60 days, on October 15, 2019.
-Here is a summary provided by the American Immigration Lawyers’ Association (AILA).
+Here is a summary, which is based in large part on information provided by the American Immigration Lawyers’ Association (AILA).

 Summary of Rule

 The DHS final rule dramatically changes the standard by which the Department determines whether an applicant for adjustment of status or admission is “likely at any time to become a public charge” and therefore inadmissible to the United States (note that some noncitizens, such as asylees and refugees, are exempt from public charge determinations).
 Under the final rule at 8 CFR 212.21(a), USCIS removes the consideration of whether an individual is primarily dependent on public benefits, redefining public charge as a noncitizen who receives a specified public benefit for more than 12 months in the aggregate within any 36-month period (such that, for instance, receipt of two benefits in one month counts as two months).

 The final rule at 8 CFR 212.21(b) defines a public benefit as:

 - Any federal, state, local, or tribal cash assistance for income maintenance, including:

 - Social Security Income (SSI), 42 U.S.C.
 1381 et seq.;

 - Temporary Assistance for Needy Families (TANF), 42 U.S.C.
 601 et seq.;

 - Federal, state, or local cash benefits programs for income maintenance (often called “General Assistance” in the State context, but which also exist under other names);